IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 ParFlow requires a CMake version newer than what some systems provide, we have had good success downloading the binaries provided by KitWare.

-Here is example from our Dockerfile for ParFlow, for automating the download:
+Here is example from our Dockerfile for ParFlow and we have used the same method for installing on other platforms when needed.

 ```bash
 CMAKE_DIR=/home/parflow/cmake-3.14.5-Linux-x86_64